First responder In-Person Training

 - The importance of discipline and when it’s necessary

-- The difference between moral and motivation
+- The difference between morale and motivation

 - The concept of vicarious liability